• Skip to primary navigation

 Is park admission required for the Keys to the Kingdom tour?

-Yes, a valid park admission and theme park reservations are required for the Keys to the Kingdom tour.
+Yes, a valid park admission ticket is required for the Keys to the Kingdom tour.

 Do you need a park reservation for the Keys to the Kingdom tour?